Lead routing for small teams

 Common routing rules

-1. #1 IF Course interest contains Data Science #counselor-ds
+1. #1 When Course interest contains Data Science → send to #counselor-ds

-2. #2 IF Course interest contains Full Stack #counselor-fs
+2. #2 When Course interest contains Full Stack → send to #counselor-fs

-3. #3 IF Course interest contains Marketing #counselor-mktg
+3. #3 When Course interest contains Marketing → send to #counselor-mktg

-5. #5 IF Background contains career change #career-switchers
+5. #5 When Background contains career change → send to #career-switchers

 Each course has its own counselor channel; empty-budget responses go to a follow-up queue rather than a counselor; career-switchers get a tailored funnel.